truemark/autoalarm/README.md

         `'false'` to disable explicitly.

 -   **Customize ReAlarm Schedule**:
-    -   The ReAlarm schedule is controlled via the `reAlarmSchedule` context variable.
+    -   The ReAlarm schedule by default runs every 120 minutes.
-    -   It accepts a cron expression to define the schedule.
-    -   Example command to set ReAlarm to run every 3 hours:
-        ```bash
-        cdk deploy --context reAlarmSchedule='{"hour":"*/3","minute":"0"}' --context useReAlarm='true' AutoAlarm
-        ```
-    -   Example command to set ReAlarm to run every 30 minutes:
-        ```bash
-        cdk deploy --context reAlarmSchedule='{"minute":"*/30"}' --context useReAlarm='true' AutoAlarm
-        ```
-    -   You can adjust the frequency by modifying the cron settings to match your requirements.
+    -   ReAlarm can be customized to run at different intervals on a per alarm basis by setting the `autoalarm:re-alarm-minutes` tag to a whole number value.

 ### Customizing ReAlarm with Tags